Weed Management

 Aphid (Pea Aphid)

-The pea aphid adult is small, about 4 millimetres (0.15 inches) long, light green, and long-legged.
+The pea aphid adult is small (~4 millimeters (0.15 inches) long), light green, and long-legged.
 The insect may be wingless or have prominent, translucent wings.
 Although pea aphids rarely survive winter in Saskatchewan, they may overwinter as an egg attached to the stems or leaves of alfalfa or clover.
-The eggs hatch in early spring and the young aphids feed on the newly emerged alfalfa or clover plants.
-During May and June, a new generation develops wings and with the aid of wind currents, flies to faba bean fields.
+The eggs hatch in early spring, and the young aphids feed on newly emerged alfalfa or clover plants.
+In May and June, a new generation develops wings and, with the aid of wind currents, flies to faba bean fields.
 Most aphids in faba bean fields are blown in on warm southerly winds from the United States in June or early July.
-The pea aphid weakens the plant by sucking its sap and is responsible for transmitting viral diseases.
+The pea aphid weakens the plant by sucking its sap and transmits viral diseases.

 Pea Leaf Weevil

-Pea leaf weevil (Sitona lineatus) is a new and major threat in peas and faba beans.
-The main concern is larvae feeding on the nitrogen-fixing nodules.
-Feeding results in characteristic leaf notches but fortunately pea and faba bean seedlings can tolerate leaf notching and will usually recover unless there is very heavy feeding pressure.
+Pea leaf weevil (Sitona lineatus) is a significant threat to peas and faba beans.
+The primary concern is larvae feeding on nitrogen-fixing root nodules.
+The weevils also feed on leaves, resulting in characteristic leaf notches.
+Seedlings can usually tolerate leaf notching unless there is heavy feeding pressure.

-The proportion of seedlings with terminal leaf damage (ex. leaf notches) provides an adequate indication of overall plant damage, and to some extent, potential yield losses.
-It is therefore recommended to inspect the average feeding damage on the terminal first leaf in 10 seedlings, five along the perimeter of the field, and five within the field.
+The proportion of seedlings with leaf notching (terminal leaf damage) can indicate potential yield losses.
+It is recommended to inspect the average feeding damage on the terminal first leaf in 10 seedlings: five along the perimeter of the field, and five within the field.
 The action threshold for control is 30% damaged seedlings.

 Other Pests

-Cutworms and wireworms can attack a wide variety of crop species and may attack faba beans.
-However, faba beans are very resilient, as they have growing points near the seed that enables the plant to regrow following below-ground insect feeding on the emerged or emerging seedling.
-Under high-risk situations, or where insect pressure is severe, there are insecticides registered for use in faba beans.
+Cutworms and wireworms can attack a wide variety of crop species, including faba beans.
+However, faba beans are very resilient as they have growing points near the seed that enable the plant to regrow following below-ground insect feeding on the emerged or emerging seedling.
+In high-risk situations or where insect pressure is severe, insecticides registered for use in faba beans are available.